Upload videos from URL

 - Use the modified URL in the FastPix Upload module to upload your video from Dropbox.

 Ensure the file permissions are set to public or shared appropriately.
-If the files is restricted or private, the upload may fail, as FastPix needs public access to retrieve the file.
+If the file is restricted or private, the upload may fail, as FastPix needs public access to retrieve the file.

 How upload from URL works